Polymok/TE_PID/README.md

 `output_filename`: string or char.
 Recommend .csv files.

-`time-series`: matrix or 1-dimensional cell.
+`input_timeseries`: matrix or 1-dimensional cell.
 Columns should contain entire time-series of a given neuron.

-`time-delay`: positive integer scalar.
+`delay`: positive integer scalar time-delay necessary for transfer entropy.

-`triplet_list`: [optional] 3-column matrix of neuron indices.
+`triplet_list`: optional 3-column matrix of neuron indices.
 The first column should represent the target neuron index.
-If `time-series` is a cell, then `triplet_list` should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
+If `input_timeseries` is a cell, then `triplet_list` should either be a cell with equal dimensions—each cell element containing a triplet list—or a matrix—in which case PID calculations for all trials are restricted to triplets contained in the single matrix.
 If not given, PID is calculated for all possible triplets.
 Triplets containing neurons with zero entropy are discarded.

-`time_resolution`: [optional] positive integer scalar.
-Time bins at given *time_resolution* by partitioning input time-series.
+`resolution`: optional positive integer scalar.
+Time bins at given `resolution` by partitioning input time-series.
 If a `1` occurs within a partition, a `1` is recorded.
 Otherwise, a `0` is recorded.
-Note that if you time bin, the `time-delay` used to calculate transfer entropy applies to the *time-series* after it has been time binned.
+Note that if you time bin, the `delay` used to calculate transfer entropy applies to the *time-series* after it has been time binned.

 ### Outputs

 `output_filename`: file.
 Recommend .csv format.
 7 comma-separated columns indicating in increasing order: `target_index`, `source1_index`, `source2_index`, `synergy`, `redundancy`, `unique1`, `unique2`.
 Each row corresponds to a specific triplet.
 PID terms are given in units of bits.
 Entropy for each neuron is also calculated separately.

-### In-script variables
+### Script variables

-`str`: query user if neurons are represented as columns in `time-series`.
+`str`: query user if neurons are represented as columns in `input_timeseries`.

 `output_file`: path to output filename to facilitate `fprintf`.

-`nNeuron`: number of neurons given in `time-series`.
+`nNeuron`: number of neurons given in `input_timeseries`.

 `neuron_list`: vector of unique neuron indices.
 If `triplet_list` is not given, `neuron_list = 1:nNeuron`.

 `entropy`: Shannon entropy *p*log*p* in bits.

 `target_future`: future time-series of each neuron.
-The first *X* time-steps are truncated, where *X* = `time-delay`.
+The first *X* time-steps are truncated, where *X* = `delay`.

 `prob`: probability that `target_future` takes on a unique value.